 For example, I recently read an article about how to take care of your teeth.
 The author illustrated healthy principles by writing ironically about how to ruin your teeth.
 Many online articles talk about strengthening and taking care of teeth, but this author covered her topic in a clever and backward manner.
 This made the article fun, engaging, and unique, rather than simply informational, potentially boring, and similar to every other article on the subject.

 Online readers have better things to do than search hundreds or thousands of very similar articles—they have Facebook to fill their time.
 Online readers, especially those searching for dentists, roofers, and lobe pumps, are actively looking for information now.
-They don’t waste time clicking on generic titles or reading information that they got from the previous fourteen articles they scanned.

 Real, pertinent, and even helpful information is not enough to get noticed online.
 You have to stand out.
 You have to offer the reader something that no one else does.
 So be creative and think outside the box!